Saskatchewan Assured Income for Disability (SAID)

 Note: Families with children earning more than $500 per month can apply for the new Saskatchewan Employment Incentive.

-To help you keep track of their earnings, an Income Tracking Sheet is available.
+To help you keep track of your earnings, an Income Tracking Sheet is available.

 For additional details on the specific amounts, refer to the Saskatchewan Assured Income for Disability rates.